Diversity & Inclusion

 - The firm’s Management Committee includes Carol Wolff, who serves as a role model to other partners and to associates.

 - The firm has a vibrant Women’s Initiative, which assists women lawyers with professional development and business development and fosters a firm culture that is supportive of women in the profession.

 - We are a signatory to the Statement of Diversity Principles of the Association of the Bar of the City of New York.

-- In the cover letter for all engagements with legal recruiters, we indicate our interest in diverse candidates.
+- In all engagements with legal recruiters, we indicate our interest in diverse candidates.

 - The firm has a flex-time policy, and several associates and partners at the firm have successfully adopted flex-time schedules by working with the firm’s Department Directors to determine the best way to meet both the lawyer’s and the firm’s needs.

-- The firm’s Marketing and Professional Development Departments sponsor a Business Development Training Program, which was formally introduced in the Spring of 2007.
+- The firm’s Marketing and Professional Development Departments sponsor a Business Development Training Program.
 The Program focuses on developing a baseline understanding of S&W practice areas; periodic interactive workshops and panels to enhance our lawyers' networking, service and sales skills; and intensive one-on-one coaching for a handful of participants.